 - Preheat oven to 150°C. Line two baking trays with non-stick baking paper.

 - Combine the rolled oats, flour, coconut, sugar and cinnamon in a medium bowl and mix well.

 - In a small saucepan, combine the butter, water and golden syrup.
 Place over medium heat, stirring on occasion, until the butter melts.
 Remove from the heat and stir in the bicarbonate soda (it will bubble up a bit!).
-Add immediately to the dry ingredients and use a wooden spoon to stir to combine.
+Add this mix immediately to the dry ingredients and use a wooden spoon to stir to combine.